soapboxsys/ombuds-site/_posts/2016-02-22-system-state.markdown

 To conclude our work with the Knight Foundation, we are publicly indicating the releases and checkpoints that the prototype grant brought our software projects too.
 <!--more-->

+## The Network is Live

+There are several Ombuds peers running on the Bitcoin network.
+For better or for worse the system will store public statements in the block chain immutably.
+What follows is a description of the software projects that make this possible.

 ### Full Node